bill22290/Kickstarter/README.md

        'Positive' Class : failed
 ```
-The Accuracy, Kappa, Precision, Recall and F1 figures are identical (only differing by decimals) when running the valid.kick data with "model1" compared to using the training.data set.
+The Accuracy, Kappa, Precision, Recall and F1 figures are identical (only differing by decimals) when running the valid.kick data with "model1" compared to using the training.data set with "model1".

 ## Cross Validation
 ![](https://github.com/bill22290/Kickstarter/blob/master/images/RF_CV.PNG)